littleli/scoop-clojure/README.md

 scoop update *
 ```

-## Troubleshooting

-If you encounter issue between the updates make sure you revisit [Install extras](#install-extras) section.
-Newer packages can depend on the different version of system libraries and these have to be present on your system.
-Complete list of required libraries is maintained above.

 ## Scoop directory

 This scoop bucket is also listed in [Scoop directory](https://rasa.github.io/scoop-directory/by-bucket.html#littleli_scoop-clojure) where to check other useful buckets with tons of packaged software.